Deep Eigenspace Network for Parametric Non-self-adjoint Eigenvalue Problems: Numerical Experiments

 In the preceding experiments, the wavenumber was fixed at $k=1$.
-However, varying $k$ fundamentally alters the spectral properties of the Steklov problem.
+However, the spectral properties of the Steklov problem depends on $k$.
 When $k$ is small, the problem can be viewed as a perturbation of the Laplace-Steklov problem, where symmetries in the domain (e.g., the square domain) lead to degenerate eigenvalues that split into tight clusters under the perturbation of $k^2n({x})$.
 As $k$ increases, these clusters tend to dissolve as the spectrum spreads.
-More critically, the increase in wavenumber leads to a densification of the spectrum, causing the uniform spectral isolation assumption (Assumption \ref{assump:smallM}) to fail.
-In this high-frequency regime, it becomes impossible to define a fixed contour that consistently encloses exactly the top $K$ eigenvalues for all samples without external modes crossing the boundary.
-Consequently, the mapping from parameters to the exact $K$-dimensional eigensubspace becomes discontinuous due to frequent mode switching.
+More critically, the increase of wavenumber leads to a densification of the spectrum, causing the uniform spectral isolation assumption (Assumption \ref{assump:smallM}) to fail.
+In this larger frequency regime, it might not exist a contour that encloses exactly the first $K$ eigenvalues for all samples without modes crossing the boundary.
+Consequently, the mapping from parameters to the exact $K$-dimensional eigenspace is discontinuous due to frequent mode switching.

-To address this challenge, we leverage the concept of subspace embedding\cite{fanaskov2025deep}.
-Instead of attempting to predict the exact, potentially discontinuous $K$-dimensional target space, we train the network to predict a higher-dimensional subspace $\mathcal{U}_{K_{out}}$ with $K_{out} > K$.
+To address this challenge, we leverage the concept of subspace embedding \cite{fanaskov2025deep}.
+Instead of attempting to predict the exact, potentially discontinuous $K$-dimensional target space, we train the network to predict a subspace $\mathcal{U}_{K_{out}}$ such that $K_{out}:=\dim(\mathcal{U}_{K_{out}}) > K$.
 The rationale is that this larger "ansatz space" can encompass the union of all dominant eigenfunctions that might fluctuate into the range of interest across the parameter distribution.
-The subsequent Rayleigh-Ritz procedure then serves as a robust filter to extract the best $K$ eigenpairs from this enriched subspace.
+The subsequent Rayleigh-Ritz procedure then serves as a robust filter to extract the desired $K$ eigenpairs.

-We evaluate the model's robustness under varying squared wavenumbers $k^2 \in \{0.25, 1, 4, 10\}$.
-For the lower-frequency regimes ($k^2=0.25, 1$), where spectral isolation holds, we set the output dimension equal to the target dimension ($K_{out}=K=12$).
-For the higher-frequency regimes ($k^2=4, 10$), where mode mixing is expected, we employ the embedding strategy with increased output dimensions of $K_{out}=24$ and $K_{out}=48$, respectively.
+We evaluate the model's robustness for $k^2 \in \{0.25, 1, 4, 10\}$.
+For the lower frequencies ($k^2=0.25, 1$) we set the output dimension equal to the target dimension ($K_{out}=K=12$).
+For the larger frequencies ($k^2=4, 10$), when mode mixing is expected, we employ the embedding strategy with increased output dimensions of $K_{out}=24$ and $K_{out}=48$, respectively.